lsst-it/ittn-018/index.rst

 Chosen solution
 ---------------
-The decision rationale was a technical analysis of the project requirements by several vendors and distributors held in the 2015/2016 timeframe by the Tiger Team, out of which Cisco Systems was the chosen vendor for most of the LAN, Datacenter, Wi-Fi and VoIP infrastructure.
+The decision rationale was a technical analysis of the project requirements by several vendors and distributors held in the 2015/2016 timeframe by the Tiger Team, out of which `Cisco Systems was the chosen vendor for most of the LAN, Datacenter, Wi-Fi and VoIP infrastructure <https://confluence.lsstcorp.org/download/attachments/41790141/Cisco%20ACI%20justification%20v2.docx?api=v2?>`_.
 This document will only focus on the LAN and Datacenter infrastructure which build up the backbone of the main network that will connect systems and end-users together.
 Due to the extensive nature of the solution, containing a very diverse group of devices, the list will be broken up by functional blocks.

 Campus Network Hardware
 ^^^^^^^^^^^^^^^^^^^^^^^